IIC1103/coladium/README.md

 ## Credits

-Thanks to [@lileiva](https://github.com/lileiva) for collaborating and doing all the siding side of the script.
+Thanks to [@lileiva](https://github.com/lileiva) for collaborating and doing all base code for the siding side of the script.

 ## Requirements